Studiosity/grover/README.md

 Thanks are given to the great work done in the [PDFKit project](https://github.com/pdfkit/pdfkit).
 The middleware and HTML preprocessing components were used heavily in the implementation of Grover.

+Thanks are also given to the excellent [Schmooze project](https://github.com/Shopify/schmooze).
+The Ruby to NodeJS interface in Grover is heavily based off that work.
+Grover previously used that gem, however migrated away due to differing requirements over persistence/cleanup of the NodeJS worker process.

 ## License